Learn how to reduce the amount of unwanted spam email in your My Virgin Media email account.

 You should also make sure your new password is as hard as possible to guess.
 Need help setting a strong password?

-Next, update your security details by selecting a new Security question and answer.
+Make sure you update your security details by selecting a new Security question and answer.
 This will protect your password from being reset by anyone but you.

 You should be careful where you enter your email address.
 Some websites can be used by spammers or fraudsters to collect email addresses, so you should always be aware of where you’re entering yours.
 You should never share your email address with websites that don’t look official or seem untrustworthy.